smithfield-studio/acf-svg-icon-picker/README.md

 ### Manually
 1. Copy the `acf-svg-icon-picker` folder into your `wp-content/plugins` folder
-2. Activate the Icon Selector plugin via the plugins admin page
+2. Activate the plugin
-3. Create a new field via ACF and select the Icon Selector type
+3. Create a new ACF field and select the SVG Icon Picker type

-## Switch from ACF Icon Picker to ACF SVG Icon Picker
+## Switch from the legacy 'ACF Icon Picker' to 'ACF SVG Icon Picker'
 If you're coming from the original ACF Icon Picker plugin, you can switch to this plugin by following these steps:

 1. Deactivate the old *ACF Icon Picker plugin*